mhpaler/ets/README.md

 Ethereum Tag Service (ETS) is an experimental EVM based content tagging service, aimed at Web3 developers, running in alpha/testnet phase on the Polygon Blockchain.

 In ETS, tags, content tagging & tagging data are fully composable units & services.
-This treatment preserves data integrity, provenance & attribution across the projects and users that consume the service.
-The result is (hopefully) a novel way to connect people, places and things across Web3.
+This treatment is intended to reduce infrastructure, preserve data integrity and increase reach & engagement for the projects that consume the service.

 ## Getting Started